xing4git/local_file_server/README.md

 Before usage, you need prepare a properties file, it must fit syntax in java Properties.

-In the file, you should contains two configuration:
+In the file, you should contains:
 ```
 # this is the basic dir which you want to public
 basedir=/home/xing
 # this is the dir which will put all others upload files in
 uploaddir=/home/xing/uploads
+# this is the port listened by server:
+port=9090
 ```

-Says, your properties filename is my.conf, then:
+If your properties filename is my.conf, then start server:
 ```
 local_file_server my.conf
 ```